drozdziak1/brudnogit/README.md

 * symtest - The main thing I'm trying to get along with for now.

 # Things to keep in mind
-* When using a development server in any framework with vagrant, set the address to 0.0.0.0:"your port" so that it can be forwarded!
+* When using a development server in any framework with Vagrant, set the address to 0.0.0.0:"your port" so that it can be forwarded!